About Us

 Background

-Both architecture and translation between German and English have played a large role in our mission, which is reflected by our name and logo.
-Many émigrés and immigrants live with an imaginary doppelgänger, the shadow of a life left behind that follows them upon relocation to another place and often, another language.
-Furthermore, the doppelhaus (“duplex”) is a twinned architecture type explored by several architects we have focused on from Vienna, specifically Adolf Loos and his protégé/colleague, Jacques Groag.
+Both architecture and translation between German and English are reflected in our name and logo. Émigrés and immigrants live with an imaginary doppelgänger, the shadow of a life left behind that follows them upon relocation to another place and, often, another language.
+The doppelhaus (“duplex”) is a twinned architecture type explored by many modern architects that we have focused on from Vienna, specifically Adolf Loos and his protégé/colleague, Jacques Groag.